Entanet/pubsublaravel/README.md

 ```

-Also you can alter the current event alias so that any current Event calls use the Pub Sub Event:
+Also you can alter the current event alias so that any current Event calls use the PubSubEvent:

 Change: